Adelheid of Hohenlohe-Langenburg, Duchess of Schleswig-Holstein

 by Scott Mehl © Unofficial Royalty 2018

-In 1852, the newly throned French Emperor Napoléon III proposed to Adelheid, hoping that marriage to Queen Victoria’s niece would bring about a closer alliance with the United Kingdom.
-However, Queen Victoria was horrified by the idea and remained silent on the matter.
+In 1852, the new French Emperor Napoléon III proposed to Adelheid, hoping that marriage to Queen Victoria’s niece would bring a closer alliance with the United Kingdom.
+However, Queen Victoria was horrified by the idea but remained silent.
 Adelheid’s family understood that Victoria’s silence indicated her disapproval and declined the Emperor’s proposal.
 He went on to marry Eugénie de Montijo, who would later become a close friend of Queen Victoria and her family.

 Four years later, in Langenburg on September 11, 1856, Adelheid married Friedrich of Schleswig-Holstein-Sonderburg-Augustenburg, the future Friedrich VIII, Duke of Schleswig-Holstein.
 He was the son of Christian August II, Duke of Schleswig-Holstein-Sonderburg-Augustenburg and Countess Louise Sophie of Danneskiold-Samsøe.
 They had seven children: